install windows 11 raspberry pi

 In any case, you can still come back to this if you see that your Raspberry Pi is not using the USB drive to boot.

 The easiest way to install Windows 11 on Raspberry Pi, is to do it directly from Raspberry Pi OS.
-Unlike the second method, you don’t need to go on weird sites to find the correct image to download, the process is straightforward, and the tool will do everything for you.
+Unlike other methods, you don’t need to go on weird sites to find the correct image to download, the process is straightforward, and the tool will do everything for you.

 Here are the required steps to install Windows 11 directly from Raspberry Pi OS: